smit-vekariya/BondClick/backend/backend-config.md

 https://www.geeksforgeeks.org/object-oriented-programming-in-python-set-2-data-hiding-and-object-printing/

 It hides unnecessary code details from the user.
 Also,  when we do not want to give out sensitive parts of our code implementation and this is where data abstraction came.

+> 2. API vs REST API vs RESTful API

+API (Application Programming Interface)

+An API is a general term for a way two pieces of software communicate with each other.
+It acts as a messenger between applications, allowing them to request and receive data.
+APIs can be designed in many ways, using different protocols and formats.

+REST API (Representational State Transfer API)

+REST API is a specific type of API that follows a set of architectural guidelines called REST (Representational State Transfer).\
+REST APIs typically use HTTP verbs (GET, POST, PUT, DELETE) for different actions on data.\
+They also use data formats like JSON or XML to exchange information.\
+REST APIs are popular because they are:\
+Lightweight and flexible\
+Easy to implement\
+Widely supported across different programming languages and frameworks

+RESTful API

+A RESTful API is an API that strictly adheres to all the principles of REST architecture.\
+This includes characteristics like:\
+Statelessness (each request contains all necessary information)\
+Client-server architecture\
+Uniform interface (consistent way to interact with resources)\
+RESTful APIs are considered more reliable and predictable compared to regular REST APIs, making them ideal for complex, large-scale systems.\

+In short:\
+All RESTful APIs are REST APIs, but not all REST APIs are strictly RESTful.\
+REST APIs offer flexibility, while RESTful APIs provide more standardization and predictability.

+Here's an analogy:\
+Think of an API as a language for two programs to talk to each other.\
+REST API is like a specific dialect of that language, with some basic rules.\
+RESTful API is like following all the grammatical rules perfectly within that dialect.\